post-self/post-self.ink/content/extras/calls/marsh-anthology.md

 Consider joining
 :   Either the Post-Self [Telegram Group](https://makyo.io/ps-telegram) or [Discord](https://makyo.io/ps-discord)

+Submit by
+:   DMing on either of the above platforms or by emailing <madison@makyo.ink>

 ## The Synopsis

 The events of *Marsh* surround the sudden halting of the Lagrange System accompanied by one year, one month, and eleven days of unexplained downtime.
 Reed of the Marsh clade and I Remember The Rattle Of Dry Grass of the Ode clade work together to help uncover just what happened.
 Below is a (spoiler-filled and subject to minor changes) synopsis of the full story.